 - Prevent you from getting your free annual credit report.

 You should still monitor all financial statements for fraudulent transactions.
-Freezing your credit only protects you against the major identity theft of someone opening an account in your name.
+Freezing your credit only protects you against the major identity theft of someone opening a new account in your name.

 Will I still be able to use my cards if my credit is frozen?

 Yes, your cards will work exactly the same as they did before.
 If your credit is frozen, then you will be blocked from opening a new credit account.
 You also won’t be able to request a credit line increase on an existing account with most banks.